lavoneharris/Key-Logger-Lab/README.md

 <h2>Description</h2>
 This KeyLogger Project consists of a C# script that will record the input of user on any application running on the device.
 This will also create a .txt for the attacker with the recorded keystroke inputs in a Programdata Folder.
-Note if you have a good AntiVirus (such as Bitdefender Antivirus) this program will not run as it will block the path to write thekeylogger.exe file.
+Note if you have a good AntiVirus (such as Bitdefender Antivirus) this program will not run as it will block and delete the path to write thekeylogger.exe file.That took some troubleshooting and use of StackOverFlow as my Antivirus did not warm be of the blocking of the .exe.
 You will need to both unquarantine and create a exclsuion for the path in the Antivirus.
 Keyloggers are considered a Spyware because it spys on your information without you noticing.
 <br />